LanceMcCarthy/GoldenClouds/index.md

 If you have pets with you, we strongly recommend initially putting them on a leach while out in the backyard for a few reasons:

-* The fences will not keep in a determined dog inside the property
+* The fences will not keep an untrained and determined dog inside the property.
-* The direct neighbor has a yellow Golden Retriver-like dog (it stays away from people, but sometimes like to look upon us from within its yard).
+* The direct neighbor has an old yellow Golden Retriever dog (it is a timid animal and stays away from people.
+Though, sometimes he likes to look upon us from within his yard acting like "how dare you trespass on my mountain!".
+He gives up after a day of this.
-* Sometimes the other tiny neighborhood hotdogs go on a field trip together and go hiking through everyone's yards.
-They typically pass through in a couple minutes.
+* Sometimes 2 or 3 other tiny neighborhood hotdogs go on a field trip together and go hiking through everyone's yards on the street.
+They typically pass through in a couple minutes (these are the little guys who like to block the road).

 Since we don't know how your pet behaves and cannot provide personal guidance or assume responsibility, we urge caution and play it safe at first (at least until you know for sure).